iBaa/PlexConnect/update/OSX/readme.txt

-How to automatically update PlexConnect.
+How to automatically update PlexConnect or install OpenConnect.

 Step 1